 January - February

 There are many people of Chinese and Vietnamese heritage who live in Laos as well as migrants from these countries, and the New Year celebration is an important time for them.
-They celebrate with lion dances and fireworks and special foods.
+Many businesses are closed for several days during this time.
+They celebrate with lion dances, fireworks, special foods, visit to temples and merit making.

 This religious festival is held at the pre-Angkorian Wat Phu site every year in Champassak province, about 10 hours drive south of Vientiane.
 It is held on the full moon night of the 3rd month of lunar calendar (in 2018 it falls on 31 January, according to my calculation).
 A trade fair of products from the southern province of Laos, Thailand, Cambodia and Vietnam is also held 3-5 days prior.